 More precisely, we introduce a conceptual model in which contributors coordinate through a DU.
 Rather than acting individually in a decentralized marketplace, members pool their data and empower the union to negotiate collectively.
 The DU aggregates the dataset and controls how information is released to a Data Consumer (DC) by progressively disclosing noisy versions of data points using a differentially-private mechanism.
 In this way, the DU operates as a collective agent: it sets disclosure policies that influence which points the DC must acquire to reach its utility target, and thus how dividends are distributed across members.
 See Figure~\ref{fig:info_disclosure_game} for an illustration of our approach.

-We formalize this interaction as an Information Disclosure Game (IDG), a form of Stackelberg game~\cite{simaan1973stackelberg, fudenberg1991game} in which the DU acts as leader by choosing disclosure rules, and the DC acts as follower by optimizing acquisitions given those rules (Figure~\ref{fig:info_disclosure_game}).
-This framework allows to make explicit the acquisition cost that valuation imposes on the DC and how collective disclosure policies shape their distribution across members.
-We instantiate the model by a $k$-Nearest Neighbors (kNN), in which the relation between individual points and predictive utility is direct.
-Simulating the DC strategies guided by Shapley values and by multi-armed bandit exploration, we test it on a Yelp review helpfulness prediction task using text embeddings.
+We formalize this interaction as an Information Disclosure Game (IDG), a form of Stackelberg game~\cite{simaan1973stackelberg, fudenberg1991game} in which the DU acts as the leader by choosing disclosure rules, and the DC acts as the follower by optimizing acquisitions given those rules (Figure~\ref{fig:info_disclosure_game}).
+This framework allows for the explicit identification of the acquisition cost that valuation imposes on the DC and how collective disclosure policies shape their distribution across members.
+We instantiate the model through a $k$-Nearest Neighbors ($k$-NN), in which the relationship between individual points and predictive utility is direct.
+Simulating the DC strategies guided by data Shapley values and by multi-armed bandit exploration, we evaluated it on a Yelp review helpfulness prediction task using text embeddings.

 \paragraph{Outline.} First in Section~\ref{sec:background}, we review the related work on data valuation and differential privacy before detailing in Section~\ref{sec:framework} the IDG framework and the objectives of DU and DC.
-Afterwards in Section~\ref{sec:case_study}, we present our empirical evaluation followed by a discussion and conclusion.
+Afterwards, in Section~\ref{sec:case_study}, we present our empirical evaluation followed by a discussion and conclusion.